akkhayar/docs.akkhayar.com/docs/guidelines/contributing.md

 # Conclusion

 Help us by following these guidelines when contributing to Akkhayar's projects.
-If you have any questions, feel free to open an issue or contact us on [discord](`${https://discord.gg/pPuFFNskcg}`).
+If you have any questions, feel free to open an issue or through discord.